RBGKew/bioinfo-utils/docs/advice/target_capture_data_analysis.md

 ```

 #### Retrieving the splash zone
-You can retrieve the flanking regions of the target regions using Matt Jhonson's intronerate script from the HybPiper directory.
+You can retrieve the flanking regions of the target regions using Matt Johnson's intronerate script from the HybPiper directory.
 ```
 while read name
 do python intronerate.py --prefix $name